pillsgood/Pillsgood.AdventOfCode/README.md

 ### Quick start (NUnit)

 1) Add NuGet package `Pillsgood.AdventOfCode` to project.
-   - Optionally, add `Pillsgood.AdventOfCode.Login` for interactive login.
+   - Optionally, add `Pillsgood.AdventOfCode.Login` for interactive login (currently win-x64 only).
 2) Add a one-time startup/teardown to your test assembly to initialize the library.

     ```csharp